InterXellar/Shitcord/CONTRIBUTING.md

 git push origin my_cool_new_feature
 ```

 And then you're all ready!
-Use GitHub's interface to create a pull request for Shitcord, fill out the template and we'll review it.
+Use GitHub's interface to create a pull request for Shitcord on the `dev` branch,
+fill out the template and we'll review it.

 **Important: Please do not change Shitcord's version yourself.
 That's what we do for you.**